foundriesio/docs/source/reference-manual/linux/linux-kernel.rst

 The recipe ``meta-lmp/meta-lmp-base/recipes-kernel/linux/linux-lmp-dev.bb``
-can be used to build the Linux microPlatform with the upstream kernel tree instead of the LMP unified tree. ``linux-lmp-dev`` also uses the Linux microPlatform Kernel Configuration Fragments repository for a compatible configuration.
+can be used to build the Linux microPlatform with the upstream kernel tree instead of the LmP unified tree. ``linux-lmp-dev`` also uses the Linux microPlatform Kernel Configuration Fragments repository for a compatible configuration.